We Recycle

 GLASS

-About 15% of BVI waste is glass.
-Each year, the public incinerator is shut down for approximately 20 days while the Department of Waste Management’s Staff manually chips off glass that has melted onto the incinerator walls.
-During this shutdown, incoming waste is stored or burned behind the incinerator, resulting in further health hazards, such as toxic smoke, flies, and vermin.
-Glass bottles that end up at the dumpsite take up significant space in the limited area available.
+About 20% of the BVI waste/resource stream is glass.
+Glass bottles that end up at the dumpsite take up significant space in the limited available area.
+On Tortola, the public incinerator is shut down for approximately 20 days each year while the Department of Waste Management’s Staff manually chips off glass that has melted onto the incinerator walls.
+During this shutdown, incoming waste is stored or burned behind the incinerator, creating additional health hazards, such as toxic smoke, flies, and vermin.
 The two primary strategies for upcycling glass waste in the BVI are Glass Aggregate and Glass Art.
 Glass Aggregate is used in roads, concrete floors/countertops, landscaping and much more.
 On a smaller scale, glass can be upcycled for art applications, as demonstrated at Green VI’s Glass Studio.

 PLASTIC

-About 20% of BVI waste consists of plastics.
-Comprising the highest percentage of litter in the BVI, plastic blocks the drainage of run-off – polluting the sea and increasing the risk of flooding – and negatively impacts human and environmental health.
-Currently, plastics not incinerated or landfilled are either exported for recycling or upcycled on-island to make polywood.
-Legislation is being drafted to ban certain plastics in the BVI.
+About 20% of BVI waste is plastic.
+Comprising the highest percentage of litter in the BVI, plastic negatively impacts human and environmental health and blocks drainage of runoff, polluting the sea and increasing the risk of flooding.
+Plastics collected through the We Recycle System are either exported for recycling or upcycled on-island to make polywood.
+Legislation has been drafted to ban certain types of plastic in the BVI.

 ALUMINIUM

 About 2% of BVI waste consists of aluminium cans.
-Most of these are beverage cans, but can also be food cans.
-On island applications for this material are being researched but, for now, cans are baled for export to countries with the capacity to smelt and make new aluminum cans.
-Recycling aluminum cans (excluding transportation) results in a 90% energy savings over mining and extracting virgin ore.
+Most of these are beverage cans, but they can also be food cans.
+Used beverage cans are baled for export to countries with the capacity to smelt and make new aluminium cans.
+Recycling aluminium cans (excluding transportation) results in 90% energy savings compared to mining and extracting virgin ore.

 ORGANICS

-Approximately 40 – 50% of BVIwaste is compostable.
-Food waste, yard waste (including branches and stumps), cardboard and paper can all be composted or mulched and transformed into “black gold”.
+Approximately 40 – 50% of BVI waste is compostable.
+Food waste, landscaping waste (including branches and bush), cardboard and paper can all be composted or mulched and transformed into “black gold”.
 With the right systems in place, we can halve what currently goes to the incinerator or dumpsites and create a useful local commodity.
-Why import mulch, fertilizer (liquid and solid) and compost when we can make our own?
+Why import mulch, fertiliser (liquid and solid) and compost when we can make our own?
 Begin your own composting at home.
 It’s easy!

 USED VEGETABLE OIL

 Every year, restaurants in the BVI throw out thousands of gallons of Used Vegetable Oil (UVO), which are simply burned in an oil burner at the Pockwood Pond incinerator or sent to dumpsites.
 UVO can clog sewer lines and drains as it cools and solidifies, which causes blockages and sewage overflows.
-In the BVI, most structures have lines embedded in concrete, thus cleaning, repairing and replacing lines can involve major additional costs.
-Green VI will use UVO as an “urban crop” to fuel our Glass Studio and our WE RECYCLE truck.
+In the BVI, most structures have embedded lines in concrete, so cleaning, repairing, and replacing lines can involve major additional costs.
+The aim of UVO is to produce biofuel for generators and vehicles.

 SHIPPING PALLETS